Harvest Levels in Victoria's forests

 VicForests harvests approximately 3 000 hectares per year (0.04% of the total publicly-owned forest in the State).

 There has been a significant decline in the amount of harvesting in Victoria's forests in recent years and VicForests is currently harvesting less than at any other time in our history.

-Figure 1 below shows the level of harvest in our forests by year since 1990/91.
+Figure 1 below shows the level of commercial timber harvesting in eastern Victoria by year since we commenced in 2004.

-This adjustment has been made to ensure the future of the sustainable timber industry in Victoria and provide long term certainty to the businesses, families and regional communities who rely on our industry.
+We continue to review our harvest levels to ensure the future of the sustainable timber industry in Victoria and provide long-term certainty to the businesses, families and regional communities who rely on our industry.

 Vicforests also does some small-scale community forestry operations which you can read more about here.

 Figure 1 (data updated annually)